mjknj18/Global-City-Latitude-Analysis/README.md

 # Global-City-Latitude-Analysis

 The goal of this project was to develop a website to present results from a project relating maximum temperature, humidity, wind speed, and cloudiness for over 500 randomly selected global cities to city latitude.
-Since the completed project files were available from another GitHub repository, the necessary visualizations and data were imported directory from that location.
-HTML with Bootstrap CSS was used to generate, format, and link the individual webpages to from the complete website.
+Since the completed project files were available in a GitHub repository, the necessary visualizations and data were imported directory from that location.
+HTML with Bootstrap CSS was used to generate, format, and link the individual webpages to form the completed website.

 ## Questions